-How will the team ensure that stakeholders, Stakeholders were able to input feedback by via email, phone calls, and surveys and in particular parents and/or guardians, were used to follow through with planning and revision needs.
-Anyone who were able to provide meaningful input into has desire to give feedback has been included in the process.
-As the needs the needs assessment process? assessments and improvement planning process is ongoing, continual - meetings will be held and feedback will be solicited.
+Stakeholders were able to input feedback by via email, phone calls, and surveys were used to follow through with planning and revision needs.
+Anyone who has desire to give feedback has been included in the process.
+As the needs assessments and improvement planning process is ongoing, continual meetings will be held and feedback will be solicited.